Nuggets vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Heat Betting Records & Stats

-- Miami has played 52 games this season that finished with a combined score over 214.5 points.
+- Miami has played 58 games this season that have gone over 210.5 combined points scored.

-- Miami's average game total this season has been 219.3, 4.8 more points than this matchup's over/under.
+- The average total for Miami's games this season has been 219.3, 8.8 more points than this matchup's over/under.

+- So far this season, Miami has put together a 30-52-0 record against the spread.

 Nuggets vs. Heat Over/Under Stats (Regular Season)